 Draw customers in by posting about discounts or giveaways that revolve around sharing your post or liking your bakery’s Facebook page.
 This is especially helpful if you are in the beginning stages of marketing through social media to build your audience.

 A Facebook feature that works well is the ability to create public events.
-Share any of your upcoming events such as a cake decorating event or a father/daughter baking class.
+Share any of your upcoming events such as a cake decorating event, a father/daughter baking class, or holiday party.
 You could even post about a weekend-long special.
 After the event, you can post the pictures, or even better, have your guests post them to their personal pages for their friends and family to see.
+Check out how to attract people to your events.

 Since Twitter is focused on posting with a small number of characters, it is ideal for all sorts of short posts that customers will appreciate.